 MEET THE PERFORMERS

-Co-host Dr. Rob Frawley, PhD is an alumnus of Weill Cornell Graduate School where he studied orthopedics and cell biology.
-A long-time NYC Trivia Host, Rob now works with BioBus Inc. delivering science to schools all over New York City with a bus full of microscopes, amazing samples, and funny games.
+Dr. Rob Frawley is an alumnus of Weill Cornell Graduate School where he got his PhD in orthopedics and cell biology.
+A long-time NYC trivia host, Rob now works with BioBus Inc. delivering science to schools all over New York City with a bus full of microscopes, amazing samples, and funny games.
 Rob spends the rest of his time swimming and waiting for it to be Pi Day.

 No outside food or drink is allowed inside the venue.

 All attendees must present proof of full vaccination to enter.
 Proof can be via the New York State Excelsior pass https://covid19vaccine.health.ny.gov/excelsior-pass, a physical copy of the CDC card, a photo of your CDC card, or other electronic record of vaccination that includes name and date (e.g., some chain pharmacies have an app with this information.)
 In all cases, the name on the record must match the name on your photo ID.
 Caveat's full COVID policies may be found HERE. https://www.caveat.nyc/covidpolicy

 All ticket sales are final - ticketed events are non-refundable.